USAA Auto Insurance Review for 2021

-Based on USAA’s charity page, USAA is involved in helping the communities around it grow and thrive.
+Based on USAA's charity page, USAA helps the communities around it grow and thrive.

-How happy employees are with their jobs says a lot about a company.
-A good company environment also means more contented customers — no-one wants to deal with employees who clearly hate their job.
+How happy employees are with their jobs says a lot about a company, which is why we include this insight in our USAA auto insurance review.
+A good company environment also means more contented customers -- no one wants to deal with employees who clearly hate their job.

 With this in mind, let's take a look at A Great Place to Work's data on USAA employees.

 Below you can see general data on USAA employees' age, tenure, and more.

 |Gen X (born between 1965 and 1980)||42%|